A 6-d View of Stellar Shells: The Expansion of the Shell System

 which gives an approximate scaling of $v_\text{s}$.
 This equation is independent of the potential, which implies that if eq.~(\ref{eq:v_r0_intermediate}) or (\ref{eq:v_r0_final}) are used to constrain the potential, data from shells at large radii generally contain more information than shells closer to the centre of the host galaxy.

 Fig.~\ref{fig:v_r0} illustrates the performance of eqs.~(\ref{eq:v_r0_intermediate}) and (\ref{eq:v_r0_final}) on simulated data, for a pure radial encounter and for one with circularity 0.4.
-Our analytic theory is in good agreement with the observed properties of simulated shells.
-Despite having assumed radial orbits in the derivation of eq.~(\ref{eq:v_r0_final}), our theory works reasonably well even for the case of non-radial encounters.
+Our analytic theory is in {qualitative agreement with the observed properties of simulated shells}.
+Despite having assumed radial orbits in the derivation of eq.~(\ref{eq:v_r0_final}), our theory works {reasonably well even for the case of non-radial encounters with errors typically $\lesssim 20 \%$.}

 Eq.~(\ref{eq:energy_gradient}) helps explain why the dependence of $v_\text{s}$ with the shell radius is not monotonic.
 In fact, $v_\text{s}$ is not a single-valued function of $r_\text{s}$, as it also depends on the stripping time $\Delta t$.
 Stripping episodes generally overlap on some energy range, so shells from different episodes are interleaved in radius leading to the apparently complex behaviour observed in the simulations.
 Also, shells belonging to different episodes with the same $r_\text{s}$ in general have different expansion velocities $v_\text{s}$, allowing shells from different episodes to cross.